leodeslf/leaf/src/front/coding/eloquent_js.md

 // --> x = 1  10
 ```

-- On a _greedy_ way, it will take the first "start" and the last "end" to match as much as it can.
+- In a _greedy_ way, it will take the first "start" and the last "end" to match as much as it can.
 - To take a smaller match, we can put a question mark after the repetition operators to make them non-greedy (`+?`, `*?`, `??`, `{}?`).

 Example: